azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 I have two objectives in this post: to plot & explore row child mortality rates at a granular level, and to explain how to use R to work on multiple files in a local directory.

-Linked birth-death data can be obtained from CDC's WONDER services site [here] (https://wonder.cdc.gov/lbd-current.html).
+Linked birth-death data can be obtained from CDC's WONDER services site [here](https://wonder.cdc.gov/lbd-current.html).
 Agree to the terms and specify the type of data you want then export results as a text file.
-I requested datasets for 8 years (2007-2014) and saved the datasets in my local drive. [see example of a dataset for 2007 here] ({{ site.url }}/assets/data07.txt)
+I requested datasets for 8 years (2007-2014) and saved the datasets in my local drive. [see example of a dataset for 2007 here]({{ site.url }}/assets/data07.txt)

 Set working directory as the root directory (where datasets are saved) in knitr and include the relevant packages to be downloaded as follows:.